danwbyrne/magic-scrape/README.rst

 	5. Run the console.save snippet, followed by our custom saveFrameData snippet.
 	6. Watch as the data is collected and saved to our local directory (frames/scraped_frames.txt)

-Now to beginning parsing the data and building our database :)
+Now to begin parsing the data and building our database :)